RNAstructure logo

 The current tables are formatted in a format:

-alphabet.type.dg/dh/dat where the current alphabets are rna, dna, m6A, or b-test. b-test is an alphabet used for testing the extended alphabet, where B is a new nucleotide with folding thermodynamics identical to A. The .dg files are folding free energies at 37 degrees C and .dh is the folding enthalpy changes.
+alphabet.type.dg/dh/dat where the current alphabets are rna, dna, m6A, msa, or b-test. msa are the set of RNA parameters used by AlignmentFold and AlignmentPartion for multiple sequence alignments. b-test is an alphabet used for testing the extended alphabet, where B is a new nucleotide with folding thermodynamics identical to A. The .dg files are folding free energies at 37 degrees C and .dh is the folding enthalpy changes.
 Enthalpies are used for predicting secondary structures at temperatures other than 37 degrees C and are only available for rna, dna, and b-test.
 The *.specification.dat file is used to define the alphabet, including the allowed nucleotides and the possible base pairs.

 There are also a set of tables that are in the format: